killergerbah/asbplayer/README.md

 |Ctrl+Left/Right or Shift+Left/Right|Adjust offset to previous/next subtitle
 |Ctrl+Shift+Left/Right|Adjust offset by +/- 100ms|

+### Common issues
+- asbplayer isn't detecting streaming video.
+    - Try refreshing both the asbplayer tab and the video in the other tab.
+    - Make sure that in the extension details, the extension has access to all sites.
+      A lot of video players are loaded inside of iframes, so it's difficult to list every single URL that the extension might need access to.
+- The extension keyboard shortcuts aren't working.
+    - Try uninstalling and reinstalling the extension and restarting Chrome.
+    - Make sure the extension isn't installed twice.
+    - Verify the keyboard shortcut is bound as in this [video](https://youtu.be/wYWbgovfNlI).
+- asbplayer can't connect to Anki.
+It shows an error message e.g. 'Failed to fetch.'
+    - If you're using Brave, make sure asbplayer isn't being blocked by Shield.
+    - Make sure that asbplayer is allowed by AnkiConnect, as in this [video](https://youtu.be/Mv7fEVb6PHo?t=44).
+    - Check that your browser or an ad blocker isn't blocking the request.
+A good place to start is by opening your browser's developer console and looking for errors.
+- asbplayer isn't including audio/screenshot in flashcards.
+    - If you're mining streaming video make sure you use an extension keyboard shortcut (`Ctrl+Shift+X` by default).
 ### Demos

 - [Sentence mining streaming video with asbplayer (synchronous workflow)](https://www.youtube.com/watch?v=W9Lf3C7sRzc)